 Recurrent bouts of inflammation are best treated with a topical corticosteroid and a cycloplegic-mydriatic drug.
 Given the chronic nature of disease and risk of treatment-related cataract and glaucoma development, long-term control often requires use of a noncorticosteroid immunosuppressive drug (eg, methotrexate, mycophenolate mofetil).

 Sarcoidosis Sarcoidosis Sarcoidosis is an inflammatory disorder resulting in noncaseating granulomas in one or more organs and tissues; etiology is unknown.
 The lungs and lymphatic system are most often affected, but... read more accounts for 10 to 20% of cases of uveitis, and about 25% of patients with sarcoidosis develop uveitis.
-Sarcoid uveitis is more common among blacks and older patients.
+Sarcoid uveitis is more common among patients of African descent and older patients.

 Virtually any symptoms and signs of anterior, intermediate, posterior, or panuveitis can occur.
 Suggestive findings include conjunctival granulomas, large keratic precipitates on the corneal endothelium (so-called granulomatous or mutton fat precipitates), iris granulomas, and retinal vasculitis.
 Biopsy of suggestive lesions, which provides the most secure diagnosis, is usually done on the conjunctiva; it is rarely done on intraocular tissues because of the risk associated with the procedure.

 Treatment usually involves topical, periocular, intraocular, or systemic corticosteroids, or a combination, along with a topical cycloplegic-mydriatic drug.
-Patients with moderate to severe inflammation may require a noncorticosteroid immunosuppressive drug (eg, methotrexate, mycophenolate mofetil).
+Patients with moderate to severe inflammation or chronic disease may require a noncorticosteroid immunosuppressive drug (eg, methotrexate, mycophenolate mofetil).